|Gradisca d’Isonzo (Gorizia province), Friuli–Venezia Giulia

-The Felluga family traces its wine industry lineage to the late 1800s, when Roberto Felluga’s great-great-grandfather Michele started a business buying and selling wines in Istria (then part of the Austro-Hungarian Empire).
+The Felluga family traces its wine industry lineage to the late 1800s, when Ilaria Felluga’s great-great-great-grandfather Michele started a business buying and selling wines in Istria (then part of the Austro-Hungarian Empire).
 Michele’s son Marco added winemaking to the business, growing grapes and making some wine on the family farm just south of Trieste in what is now southwestern Slovenia.
 After World War I, Marco’s son Giovanni continued the family wine trade, selling Istrian wine in Trieste and in Grado in southern Friuli.
 He also opened a cellar in Gradisca d’Isonzo in Collio in 1938, but World War II soon broke out, disrupting life for a decade.

 After the war, Istria became part of Soviet-dominated Yugoslavia, the family lost their farm there, and Collio became their home.
 Two of Giovanni’s seven children ultimately established wineries in the vicinity.
 Marco Felluga, after graduating from the renowned enology school in Conegliano, worked for his elder brother Livio for a while, before Livio left to open his own winery in Rosazzo.
 Marco stayed in the walled 15th-century fortress town of Gradisca d’Isonzo and founded his eponymous winery in 1956.

 A major milestone for the company came in 1967, when Marco Felluga purchased the Russiz Superiore estate in Capriva del Friuli, some five miles north of Gradisca d’Isonzo.
 This ancient property added another 125 acres of cru-level vineyards for possible production, and Marco decided to operate it as a separate entity, with its own line of estate-grown wines, rather than combining them with the family’s existing vineyards.

 Marco Felluga and Russiz Superiore are now managed by Marco’s granddaughter Ilaria Felluga, who started working alongside her father, Roberto, in 2017 and took over the leadership role when her father Roberto’s passed away in late 2021.
 The vineyards are located in four different parts of Collio—Farra d’Isonzo, San Floriano del Collio, Oslavia, and Cormòns—which allows for strategic grape selection for the numerous wines produced.